Tragedy at Kufra: The flight

-After receiving the early-morning weather report for the region which predicted a visibility of 2.5 mi and wind from a bearing of 60° at a speed of 19 to 24 mph at 1600 ft, de Wet refused a weather balloon check of wind conditions - this was to prove fatal.
+After receiving the early-morning weather report for the region which predicted a visibility of 2.5 mi and wind from a bearing of 60° at a speed of 19 to 24 mph at 1600 ft, de Wet refused a weather balloon check of wind conditions – this was to prove fatal.
 The three Blenheims, each with four men aboard, took off from Kufra and after initial communications checks nothing was heard from the aircraft until 7:10.
 In the meantime, the three Blenheim crews believed that they had successfully completed their flight, identifying each waypoint and planning to arrive at Kufra between 07:33 and 07:42.
 However, Allied personnel at Rebiana did not hear them fly past, suggesting that they already were off course by the time they thought they had completed the first leg of their flight.
 A contributing factor may have been that a weather balloon launched shortly after they took off revealed that the earlier weather report was wrong, and that winds at 2200 ft actually were blowing at 31 mph from a bearing of 290°, and one of the navigators aboard the planes noted that the flight was so bumpy that he was unable to take drift readings.

 At 07:10, Kufra finally heard from the Blenheims, when aircraft Z7610 requested a bearing and Kufra requested that it transmit dashes so that the direction-finding station could establish its bearing; the aircraft did not respond.
 At 07:27, Major de Wet's Blenheim, Z7513, requested a course for a return to Kufra, but its radio operator ceased broadcasting before the direction-finding station could determine its bearing; after taking a snap bearing, Kufra radioed 120-3=0527, meaning that the aircraft should "steer 120° (zero wind) third-class fix, time 05h27 GMT," but the aircraft appears only to have heard the numbers 3-0-5 and as a result believed the course to base was 305°.
 The aircraft turned to this course at 07:42, and Allied infantrymen at Taizerbo heard them fly past to the west.
 At 08:10 they turned 180° to fly on the reciprocal bearing, 125°.
-After T2252's starboard engine began to malfunction around 09:00 hours, Major de Wet ordered the aircraft to land in the desert, which they did successfully at 09:15.
+After T2252's starboard engine began to malfunction around 09:00 hours, Major de Wet ordered the aircraft to land in the desert, which all three Blenheims did successfully at 09:15.